greenelab/hgsc_rnaseq_clustering_pipeline/README.md

 Following K=4 subtype assignment and mapping to The Cancer Genome Atlas (TCGA)-derived HGSC subtypes, we used multivariable-adjusted Cox proportional hazards models to estimate subtype-specific survival separately for each dataset.

 This repository contains all of the code used to cluster the samples across difference datasets.
-Code to QC the RNA-Seq samples before clustering, all downstream analyses after clustering, and all code to generate the figures and tables in the manuscript are available here: (LINK)
+Code to QC the RNA-Seq samples before clustering, all downstream analyses after clustering, and all code to generate the figures and tables in the manuscript are available here: [link](https://github.com/greenelab/hgsc_rnaseq_cluster)

 ## Data Availability